simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 ```

-As you add more projects, they file in just like this in this editor-projects directory
+As you add more projects, they file in just like this in this editor-projects directory.
+You can just double click the `scene.editorprojet` icons here to flip-flop back and forth between the scene you're working on.

+> ---
+>
+> **My Advice:** As you are switching between these projects, at the time of writing this tutorial I want to remind you to pay special attention to always use the `Export Project As ...` option.
+Be very careful not to write over the wrong project.
+This will be even more important when we start exporting our scenes for the web application to consume.
+Just be explicit each time, and no tears will be shed.
+>
+> ---